-The American Agronomic Stewardship Alliance (AASA) is a not-for-profit 501C (6) organization that has taken the lead in developing a stewardship inspection program for agricultural retail facilities that store bulk, mini-bulks, Portable Refillable Containers (PRCs) and packaged crop protection chemical products.
+The American Agronomic Stewardship Alliance (AASA) is a not-for-profit 501C (6) organization that has taken the lead in developing a stewardship inspection program for agricultural retail facilities that store bulk pesticides in stationary storage tanks and who repackage into Portable Refillable Containers (PRCs).

 This program is designed to enhance stewardship and increase efficiency.
 The AASA has developed a single checklist and schedule for inspecting agricultural retail facilities.
 This replaced the duplicative bulk inspections of facilities conducted by manufacturers for several years.